Lakeside-Apps/HouzLinc/README.md

     adb -s <yourdevice> install publish\com.lakesideapps.houzlinc-Signed.apk
 ```
 8. HouzLinc should now be installed on your device.
 You can run it from the app drawer or home screen.

+### Building, Running and Debugging on iOS
+Comming soon!

 ### Other platforms
 HouzLinc can be built for the Desktop framework and run on Windows or Mac that way.
 On Windows, just select the `HouseLinc(Destop)` launch profile in Visual Studio.
 Instead of using Windows App SDK / WinUI3, HouzLinc will use the Uno implementation of that framework.
 This offers a convenient environment to test on the Uno implementation of the Windows App SDK framework.